kubernetes/community/committee-code-of-conduct/election.md

 Maximal representation of a single employer is `QUORUM - 1`.
 With a five person committee, that limits the number of members employed by the same company to two.

+### Committee Conflict of Interest

+As project committees have unique charters, there is a possibility for a conflict of interest to arise.
+While multiple scenarios may be possible now or in the future, one known example of such conflict of interest is where a member of the Code of Conduct Committee is elected to the Steering Committee.

+Such conflict will be resolved by the applicable election committee reaching out to the newly-elected member and facilitating a decision regarding on which committee the individual will continue.
+The committee where that individual vacated their seat will fill that vacancy as per existing election or committee vacancy rules.

 ### Election Cycles